pmean/build-website/text/14/more-kaplan-meier.md

       0   1   2
     168  19 125

+The values for status
+- if you read the documentation
+- are 0=censored,
+1=transplant
-The values for status, if you read the documentation, are 0=censored, 1=transplant, and 2=death.
-You could define an event as either 1 and 2 or 2 by itself.
+- and 2=death.
+You could define an event as either 1 and 2
+or 2 by itself.
 Choose the latter for this example.

     > p.surv >- Surv(pmodtime,pmod$status==2)